 This is a continuation of PHYS 111 - General College Physics I. Techniques are expanded, and topics in electricity, optics, and modern physics are added.
 Three class periods and one three-hour laboratory each week.

 This course develops problem-solving skills by exploring ideas of 21st century physics.
-Fundamental physical concepts such as energy, momentum, waves, and electromagnetic forces are introduced and used to gain a basic comprehension of topics such as the quantum mechanics, wave-particle duality of matter and special relativity.
+Fundamental physical concepts such as energy, momentum, waves, and electromagnetic forces are introduced and used to gain a basic comprehension of topics such as quantum mechanics, wave-particle duality of matter, and special relativity.
 Three class periods and one two-hour laboratory per week - the laboratory includes a component on professional development and success.

 This is an accelerated introduction to mechanics, waves, and thermal physics.
 Three class periods and one three-hour laboratory each week.